Edit As You Wish: Video Caption Editing with Multi-grained User Control: Experiments

-\textbf{Difficulty level of various commands.} Table~\ref{tab:emmad_breakdown} (lines 1-7) displays the performances of different commands, indicating their respective levels of difficulty.
-In general, the \textit{add} operation proves to be more challenging than \textit{delete}, primarily because it requires the constraint of video content.
-For the \textit{add} operations, the finer the command granularity (from line 1 to 4), the higher the \textit{controllable} and \textit{fluency} scores.
-It suggests that when provided with more detailed control signals, the model can generate the desired caption more easily.
+\textbf{Difficulty level of various commands.} Table~\ref{tab:emmad_breakdown} (lines 1-7) displays the performances of different commands, indicating their respective difficulty levels.
+Generally, the \textit{add} operation proves to be more challenging than \textit{delete}, primarily because it requires the constraint of video content.
+For the \textit{add} operations, the finer the command granularity (lines 1-4), the higher the \textit{controllable} and \textit{fluency} scores.
+It reveals that when provided with more detailed control signals, the model can generate desired captions more easily.

-\textbf{The impact of data volume.} Considering the limited scale of manually collected data, we analyze the results under different volume data with 4K, 8K, 12K samples.
-Figure~\ref{fig:data_ratio_overall} shows that a growing volume of data consistently increases the controllable scores.
-Breakdown analysis of multi-grained commands reveals that more challenging commands, e.g. \textit{<add,-,->}, require higher volume of training data samples to get desired performance.
+\textbf{Effects of vision modality.} We compare the model performance with and without video input in Table~\ref{tab:vatex_vision}.
+Adding vision modality brings overall metric improvements since it provides visual semantics to guide edited video description generation.
+For \textit{$\langle$del,-,-$\rangle$} command, we especially construct challenging samples in which reference captions have misalignments with videos (Section~\ref{sec:vatex-data}).
+With the visual semantics, our model prioritizes removing the video-misalignment contents and achieving a higher EMScore (from 27.0 to 28.5).
+Similarly, \textit{$\langle$add,-,-$\rangle$} command requires enriching the original caption referring to the video content.